ProfJust/rtc/README.md

 ### -----------------------------------------------------------------

 ### Lizenz ###
-MIT License is valid for all files of this rpository
+MIT License is valid for all my files in this repository

 Copyright (c) [2022] [Olaf Just]